-• Draw a box plot for each set of scores on the same graph.
+Step 6: Draw a box plot for each set of scores on the same graph.

-Were the two exams of equal difficulty?
-Which one piece of evidence led you to your decision?
-Explain.
+Step 7: Were the two exams of equal difficulty?
+Which pieces of evidence led you to your decision?
+Write a paragraph to explain your decision.